reitou-mugicha/TheOtherRolesGM-KiyoMugi-Edition/README.md

 - The Shifter shift will always be triggered before the Erase (hence either the new role of the Shifter will be erased or the Shifter saves the role of their target, depending on whom the Eraser erased)
 - Erasing a Lover automatically erases the other Lover as well (if the second Lover is an ImpLover, they will turn into an Impostor)
 - Erasing a Jackal that has a Sidekick, triggers the Sidekick promotion if it's activated in the settings
-- As the erase is being triggered before the ejection of a player, erasing and voting out a Lover in the same round, would result in the ex-Lover surviving, as the partnership was erased before.
+- As the erasing is being triggered before the eject of a player, erasing and voting out a Lover in the same round, would result in the ex Lover surviving as the partnership was erased before.
 Also a Jester win would not happen, as the erase will be triggered before.

 ### Game Options
 | Name | Description |